Lullabot/drupal9ci/README.md

 In order to build a Docker image with your project's database.
 Run the one-line installer mentioned above and then follow the instructions at the resulting [scripts/database](dist/github-actions/scripts/database) directory in your local environment.

-## Troubleshooting

-### Class "\Drupal\Tests\Listeners\DrupalStandardsListener" does not exist

-If you get this error at the unit and kernel tests jobs, then it means that your project uses Drupal 8.5 or newer, which introduced a few changes at `web/core/phpunit.xml.dist`.

-To fix this, overwrite `.circleci/config/phpunit.xml` with `.circleci/config/phpunit-drupal-8.5.xml` if you are using CircleCI, or with `.travis/config/phpunit-drupal-8.5.xml` if you are using Travis CI.